-- Seeks either end of an animation, depending on whether the animation is playing or reversing.
+Seeks either end of an animation, depending on whether the animation is playing or reversing.

-- Suspends playing of an animation.
+Suspends playing of an animation.

-- Starts or resumes playing of an animation, or begins the animation again if it previously finished.
+Starts or resumes playing of an animation, or begins the animation again if it previously finished.

 Reverses playback direction, stopping at the start of the animation.
 If the animation is finished or unplayed, it will play from end to beginning.

-- Sets the speed of an animation after first synchronizing its playback position.
+Sets the speed of an animation after first synchronizing its playback position.

 Blinking and flashing animation can be problematic for people with cognitive concerns such as Attention Deficit Hyperactivity Disorder (ADHD).
 Additionally, certain kinds of motion can be a trigger for Vestibular disorders, epilepsy, and migraine, and Scotopic sensitivity.

-Consider providing a mechanism for pausing or disabling animation, as well as using the Reduced Motion Media Query to create a complimentary experience for users who have expressed a preference for no animated experiences.
+Sec-CH-Prefers-Reduced-Motion) to create a complimentary experience for users who have expressed a preference for no animated experiences.